SPANGDAHLEM AIR BASE, Germany --

 The 108th CF, led by Chief Master Sgt.
 Matthew J. Johnson, the chief enlisted manager, headed to Spangdahlem Air Base with the focus of training, networking, and increasing unit morale.
 Little did he know that the 52nd CS could use their expertise in areas such as knowledge management and cybersecurity.

-The 13-member team headed abroad contained various ranks from seven different communications-related specialty.
+The 13-member team headed abroad, contained various ranks from seven different communications-related specialties.
 Cybersecurity specialists, Staff Sgts.
 James C. Kim and Robert J. Patterson from the 108th CF, were among the diverse group.

-Even though Kim and Patterson do not operate with the 52nd CS’s cybersecurity system, they gave “over the shoulder” feedback and hands-on assistance in visual inspections as the Airmen completed various tasks.
+Even though Kim and Patterson did not operate the 52nd CS’s cybersecurity system, they gave “over the shoulder” feedback and hands-on assistance in visual inspections as the Airmen completed various tasks.

 “Our main pointers were guidance on documentation, policies, and procedures,” said Patterson with a smile, as he described the highly sensitive work.
 “Let’s just go with that.”

 Nevertheless, the two — along with newly promoted Senior Airman Eric T. Garcia, also a cybersecurity specialist — made a difference, said Castillo, who received positive reviews from several 52nd CS members overseeing the 108th CF.

 In the past, Castillo said the 52nd CS has hosted units who did not serve their mission, either due to having the “wrong skill set” or having less service related intentions.
 In contrast, Castillo praised the 108th CF for their work ethic and positivity.